bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 Management node, called here `odin`, is the node hosting most of vital services of the cluster.

-**Interconnect** network, often based on the **InfiniBand** technology (IB), is used in parallel of the Ethernet network (Eth).
+On some expensive clusters, **Interconnect** network, often based on the **InfiniBand** technology (IB), is used in parallel of the Ethernet network (Eth).
 Interconnect is mainly used for calculations (transfer data between process of running codes) and is used to export the fast file systems, exported by the IO nodes.
-InfiniBand has much lower latency and much higher bandwidth than Ethernet network.
+InfiniBand has much lower latency and much higher bandwidth than legacy Ethernet network.

 ### 3.3.
 Understanding services

 As said above, management node host multiple basic services needed to run the cluster:
 * The **repository** server: based on http protocol, it provides packages (rpm) to all nodes of the cluster.
 Service is `httpd` (Apache).
 * The **tftp** server: based on tftp protocol, it provides PXE very basic files to initialize boot sequence on the remote servers.
 Service is `fbtftp` (Facebook Tftp), but could also be `atftp` or any other tftp server.
-Note that recent servers do not need a tftp server and can directly boot over http.
+Note that recent servers do not need a tftp server and can directly boot over http (we keep tftp here for compatibility).
 * The **dhcp** server: provides ip for all nodes and BMC on the network.
 Ip are attributed using MAC addresses of network interfaces.
 Service is `dhcpd` (ISC DHCP).
 * The **dns** server: provides link between ip and hostname, and the opposite.
 Service is `named` (bind9).
 * The **time** server: provides a single and synchronized clock for all equipment of the cluster.
 More important than it seems.
 Service is `chronyd` (Chrony).
 * The **pxe stack**: represent the aggregate of the repository server, the tftp server, the dhcp server, the dns server and the time server.
 Used to deploy OS on nodes on the cluster using the network.
 * The **nfs** server: export simple storage spaces and allows nodes to mount these exported spaces locally (/home, /opt, etc. ).
 Service is `nfs-server`.
 * The **LDAP** server: provides centralized users authentication for all nodes.
-Is optional for small clusters.
+This is optional for some clusters.
 Service is `slapd` (OpenLDAP).
 * The **job scheduler** server (if specializing cluster to HPC): manage computational resources, and spread jobs from users on the cluster.
 Service is `slurmctld` (Slurm).
 * The **monitoring** server: monitor the cluster to provide metrics, and raise alerts in case of issues.
 Service is `prometheus` (Prometheus).

+Small tip: never neglect monitoring, especially during cluster deployment.
+An healty cluster makes an happy admin, able to play strategy games while the cluster is purring...

 ## 4. Cluster description